yatorho/SC24_ADE/figure16/README.md

 , replacing `{your_account}` and `{your_partition}` with the account and computational partition of your cluster.

-Then enter root directory of the project, and run the following command:
+Then enter the root directory of the project, and run the following command:

 ```
 figure16/run.sh
 ```

-`run.sh` script will call sbatch to submit training task, and the results will be saved in `figure16/results.txt`.
+`run.sh` script will call sbatch to submit training tasks, and the results will be saved in `figure16/results.txt`.

-You can specify some paramters in `dlrm4x4.dlrm` and `e2e.py` to customize the experiment:
+You can specify some parameters in `dlrm4x4.dlrm` and `e2e.py` to customize the experiment:

 + `#SBATCH --nnodes`: Number of GPU nodes to use.